 Linge ballet flats are really super pretty, wide toe boxes and no drop.
 Plus they come in large sizes.
 My clients have reported that attractive minimal shoes in larger sizes are extra hard to find so this is basically golden.

 Good for the office

-Vivobarefoot Lisbon – for the boys!
+For the boys!
 It is so hard to find nice shoes for the healthy executive – most minimal mens styles are really clunky.
 These are not clunky, they are gorgeous.
 The Drifter Leather is another good men’s office choice.

 So that’s what I’ve got so far in terms of shoes.
 Have you made the transition to minimal footwear?
 I’d love to hear about your favorites, and anything you’ve learned along the way!

 Post updated January 31, 2017 with fresh links and some new shoe styles!